nanoc/nanoc.app/content/docs/reference/variables.md

 See the [`Nanoc::Item` API documentation](/docs/api/Nanoc/Item.html) for details.

-**Note:** Avoid using the `item.attributes` hash to get attribute values, as doing so bypasses the dependency tracking system, possibly resulting in incorrect output.
+<div class="admonition note" id="item-identifier-note">Avoid using the <code>item.attributes</code> hash to get attribute values, as doing so bypasses the dependency tracking system, possibly resulting in incorrect output.
 To get an item attribute, get it directly from the item instead.
-For example, use `item[:title]` instead of `item.attributes[:title]`.
+For example, use <code>item[:title]</code> instead of <code>item.attributes[:title]</code>.</div>

 ### Item representation